 The truth is, just like in any business, it takes a significant amount of time and effort to build and maintain a career as a successful voiceover actor.
-This holds true for radio and tv commercial voiceovers work, as well as most types of narration jobs.
-Looking back over the years, I see many, many in person connections that were made with recording studios, production companies, talent agencies and clients.
+This holds true for radio and tv commercial voiceover work, as well as most types of narration jobs.
+Looking back over the years, I see many, many in-person connections that were made with recording studios, production companies, talent agencies, and clients.
 And, even before that, there was the training, in both stage acting and as a voiceover actor specifically, that allowed me to get to a level where I could be hired repeatedly to deliver my voiceover services.

-I was trained as an actor on stage starting in college, and later performed in many productions in and around Southern California over a 15 year period (this all back in the 80s and 90s).
-Add to that several television appearances, commercials, and even a couple of movies.
+I was trained as an actor on stage starting in college and later performed in many productions in and around Southern California over a 15-year period (all back in the 80s and 90s).
+Add to that several television appearances, commercials, and even movies.
 I believe that my acting skills are really the foundation that has allowed me to make a pretty good living as a female Voiceover actor through the years.
 Here is what you can do if you’re interested in getting into the voiceover business:

-Starting Place: Find a Really Good Voiceover Acting Workshop
+Starting Place: Find a Good Radio and TV Voiceover Acting Workshop

-I feel the key to getting started in the radio and tv commercial voiceovers business (and this is always what I tell any aspiring new voice talent) is in taking a good quality professional voiceover acting workshop like those offered in the major markets of LA, Chicago and New York.
+I feel the key to getting started in the radio, and tv commercial voiceover business (and this is always what I tell any aspiring new voice talent) is to take a good quality professional voiceover acting workshop like those offered in the major markets of LA, Chicago, and New York.
 I studied with Kalmenson & Kalmenson and Voicecasters in LA, two of the best around at the time (and I believe still to this day).

-Not only will you learn some of the fundamentals of the craft of voiceover acting, but you’ll get to find out what’s really involved and required in order to be successful in this type of business.
-It’s important to learn this early, so you can decide if you are really up to putting forth the investment of time and effort that it’s going to take to truly make it long term.
+Not only will you learn some of the fundamentals of the craft of voiceover acting, but you’ll get to find out what’s involved and required to be successful in this type of business.
+It’s important to learn this early, so you can decide if you are really up to putting forth the investment of time and effort it will take to truly make it long-term.

 There’s a lot more to it than most people realize, especially in this day and age, with our new technology standards.
 I probably spend less than 20% of my time actually recording audio tracks these days.
-The rest of the time is devoted to running a business; editing projects, marketing, submitting auditions, invoicing, updating my website, doing social media networking, keeping track of clients, returning phone calls and emails, and simply taking care of all the little details that one must take care of as a business owner.
-It’s a full time job just to do all of that stuff!
-Luckily I have some help from my husband, who has pitched in to varying degrees over the years, and is currently keeping my website high in the search engines, and implementing internet marketing strategies to bring in even more business.
+The rest of the time is devoted to running a business, editing projects, marketing, submitting auditions, invoicing, updating my website, doing social media networking, keeping track of clients, returning phone calls and emails, and simply taking care of all the little details that one must take care of as a business owner.
+It’s a full-time job just to do all of that stuff!
+Luckily I have some help from my husband, who has pitched to varying degrees over the years and is currently keeping my website high in the search engines and implementing internet marketing strategies to bring in even more business.

-Many people naively think that just because they have a good sounding voice, they can buy some equipment and build a decent home recording studio and break into the business.
-While that may still be possible for a lucky, talented few, most just don’t have the foundation to do this type of work and create a lasting successful income.
-It looks and sounds really easy when you hear a voiceover actor on a commercial and think “I can do that!”
-But, to actually be able to give a director exaclty what they want in a session, and get to the sound they are looking for with no reference to copy or imitate, and get it in the time needed, and do that over and over again for many different clients… That takes a skill set which can only come (except for those very talented few) through hard work, dedication and experience.
+Many people naively think that just because they have a good-sounding voice, they can buy some equipment, build a decent home recording studio, and break into the business.
+While that may still be possible for a lucky, talented few, most just don’t have the foundation to do this work and create a lasting successful income.
+It sounds easy when you hear a voiceover actor in a commercial and think, “I can do that!”
+But, to actually be able to give a director exactly what they want in a session, and get to the sound they are looking for with no reference to copy or imitate, and get it in the time needed, and do that over and over again for many different clients… That takes a skill set that can only come (except for those very talented few) through hard work, dedication and experience.

-Just getting to a point to where you are in a position to actually book a job, with all of those foundational elements handled and in place, is enough to allow only those that are truly motivated, and equally talented, to make a go of it.
+Just getting to a point where you are in a position to book a job, with all of those foundational elements handled and in place, is enough to allow only those that are truly motivated and equally talented at making a go of it.

 As the saying goes…”If it sounds too good, it’s probably been voiced by a pro voiceover actor.”

-To make any decent money in this profession (on a consistent basis) will require a great deal of commitment, training, dedication and luck.
-It’s a tough business… Even tougher now than it was 10 years ago because there is so much competition.
-If you are up for that challenge, then I say “best of luck, go get ’em” and I’ll wish you much success.
-And, maybe I’ll “see” you at the next audition.
+Making decent money in this profession (consistently) will require a great deal of commitment, training, dedication, and luck.
+It’s a tough business.
+Even tougher now than it was ten years ago because there is so much competition.
+If you are up for that challenge, I say, “best of luck, go get ’em,” and I’ll wish you much success.
+And maybe I’ll “see” you at the next audition.

-Debbie Grattan is a professional female voiceover actor who has been doing voice over work for more than 20 years.
-She’s been a “go to” artist for many production companies and recording studios across the US for several years.
+Debbie Grattan is a professional female voiceover actor who has been doing voice over work for over 20 years.
+She’s been a “go-to” artist for many production companies and recording studios across the US for several years.
 Check out Debbie’s Radio and TV Commerical Voiceovers Demos and request a Custom Voiceover Acting Audition or Quote for your upcoming project.